kleinesfilmroellchen/sof-language/README.md

 - All code is sequential and every token you write out operates on the stack in some way, be it a literal, an arithmetic operation, a function call, a block of code or otherwise.
 This leads to SOF exclusively using reverse-polish notation, or postfix notation, where operations come after the operands.
 In essence, the entire programming language can be broken down into its few types of tokens and a description of what each of them does with the stack.
 - SOF does not distinguish between data and code; code is first-class by design.
 Code can be grouped into manipulatable data with the code block construct `{ }` (cmp.
 PostScript).
 This is the only nesting/recursive token of the entire language, which powers turing-completeness (branching & conditional execution) as well as FP and OOP.

-## 2. Some sample programs
+## 2. Some Sample Programs

 To get a taste of SOF, here are several sample programs written in SOF.
-Note that not every program might work with the current state of the interpreter, as the interpreter is in early alpha development and not complete by any means.
+Also checkout the [examples folder](./examples).

 ```sof
 # fibbonachi